-Data exported from SECRET and TOP SECRET systems should be reviewed and authorised by a trusted source beforehand, such as the Chief Information Security Officer or one of their delegates.
+Data exported from SECRET and TOP SECRET systems should be reviewed and authorised by a trusted source beforehand, such as an organisation's Chief Information Security Officer or one of their delegates.
 In doing so, all data authorised for export should be digitally signed by the trusted source.

-Control: ISM-0664; Revision: 7; Updated: Mar-22; Applicability: S, TS; Essential Eight: N/A

-Data exported from SECRET and TOP SECRET systems is reviewed and authorised by a trusted source beforehand.
+Control: ISM-0664; Revision: 7; Updated: Mar-22; Applicability: S, TS; Essential Eight: N/A Data exported from SECRET and TOP SECRET systems is reviewed and authorised by a trusted source beforehand.

-Control: ISM-0675; Revision: 6; Updated: Mar-22; Applicability: S, TS; Essential Eight: N/A

-Data authorised for export from SECRET and TOP SECRET systems is digitally signed by a trusted source.
+Control: ISM-0675; Revision: 6; Updated: Mar-22; Applicability: S, TS; Essential Eight: N/A Data authorised for export from SECRET and TOP SECRET systems is digitally signed by a trusted source.

-Control: ISM-0665; Revision: 7; Updated: Jun-23; Applicability: S, TS; Essential Eight: N/A

-Trusted sources for SECRET and TOP SECRET systems are limited to people and services that have been authorised as such by the Chief Information Security Officer.
+Control: ISM-0665; Revision: 6; Updated: Dec-21; Applicability: S, TS; Essential Eight: N/A Trusted sources for SECRET and TOP SECRET systems are limited to people and services that have been authorised as such by an organisation's Chief Information Security Officer.